 We spent a few days in the stupor of jet lag, touring LA, before flying to New York City.
 It felt great to connect the dots on the map, getting back to the starting point of our trip around the globe.
 From NYC, it was one final 4 hour bus ride back to Maryland.

-Life After an Around the World trip
+Life After a Trip Around the World

 Just because our trip around the world came to an end, our travels did not have to end, also.
 Now we are home owners, work full time jobs, and have two kids in public school.
 Still, we find the time to travel.
 In fact, we make it a priority.